 blank ( ) - allowed within a name, but not as first or last character, and not for a cell range

 Names must not be the same as cell references.
 For example, the name A1 is invalid because A1 is a cell reference to the top left cell.

-Names must not start with the letter R followed by a number.
+Names must not start with the letters C or R followed by a number; also single characters C and R are not allowed as names.
 See the ADDRESS function for more information.